 But, if you want to incorporate an outdoor kitchen, you need the right type of countertops for the job.
 Regular old laminate will not do, so here’s a list of the best countertop materials to use for an outdoor kitchen.

 You are probably going to want to lean in the direction of stone for outdoor kitchen countertops.
-This is because when properly sealed, stone will stand up better to the elements and provide the durability you need.
+This is because when properly sealed, the stone will stand up better to the elements and provide the durability you need.

 Granite is one of the most durable types of natural stone and it looks great as a countertop material.
 Granite can be polished, honed, or leathered finish to contribute to the elegance and decor of your project.
 Dark granite will absorb sunlight and become hot to the touch, so you’ll either need to experiment with some pergola design ideas for shade or choose a lighter color of granite.